-Mixed veggies, a blend of rice and quinoa and aromatic spices such as nutmeg, cloves, cinnamon and bay leaves make a delicious veggie rice main course that’s perfect with a side of creamy yogurt.
+Mixed veggies, a blend of rice and quinoa and aromatic spices makes a delicious veggie main course that’s perfect with a side of creamy yogurt.

 About the recipe

 This recipe is for those of you don’t usually have an Indian spice blend called garam masala handy.
 Garam masala is what’s usually used to make a pilau which is an Indian fried rice dish, however in this version wonderful aromatic spices that you probably already have will do just fine.